piximi/documentation/piximi-documentation/classify-example-eukaryotic-image.md

 This is a result of **overfitting** as your model begins to pick up features within your image, such as noise, that are not relevant to classification.
 In essence, overfitting is when the model memorizes the answer to a specific question, rather than determining the answer from scratch itself.
 ```

-Loss is another metric that is calculated on the training and test subets of data and are depicted as loss and validation loss, respectively.
+Loss is another metric that is calculated on the training and test subsets of data and are depicted as loss and validation loss, respectively.
 Loss represents a summation of the errors the model has made during classification.

 You can now exit the `Fit` settings by clicking the ![arrow-back](./icons/arrow-back-icon.svg) in the top left.